 vii.
 Subject to the Act and the articles, a Class B non-voting member shall not be entitled to receive notice of, attend or vote at meetings of the members of the Corporation.

 viii.
-Class B Non-voting Associate Members: The Board of ACLT may approve an Associate member structure for organizations with missions that support the land trust community.
+Class B Non-voting Associate Members: The Board may approve by resolution an Associate Member structure and membership for organizations with missions that support the land trust community.

 Pursuant to subsection 197(1) (Fundamental Change) of the Act, a special resolution of the members is required to make any amendments to this section of the by-laws if those amendments affect membership rights and/or conditions described in paragraphs 197(1)(e), (h), (l) or (m).